 As my firstborn Sam (now at 16 months) was diagnosed with chronic eczema when he was an infant, I am relatively cautious with the type of creams I apply to his body.
 I have tried and tested many barrier creams and nappy rash creams in the market, but they have not been effective on Sam’s skin.
 Just like what I did with all the other nappy rash treatment creams, I did a background check and my own research on Bepanthen® before trying it out on Sam.

 When I first got to know that the Bepanthen® Nappy Cream Ointment is a non-fragrant, non-colourant (pigment) product, free from parabens (a type of chemical preservative) and other preservatives, it gave me the first level of assurance that the cream was safe for Sam’s sensitive eczema skin.
 Unlike the other barrier creams that I have tried, Bepanthen® has a silky and smooth texture feel.

 For babies… and mummies too!

 Nipple creams have been my best friends ever since I embarked on my breastfeeding journey as I absolutely fear sore or cracked nipples.
-Which is why I was pleasantly surprised to find out Bepanthen® also contains a natural active ingredient (dexpanthenol), suitable for mothers who have sore or cracked nipples caused by breastfeeding.
+This is why I was pleasantly surprised to find out Bepanthen® also contains a natural active ingredient (dexpanthenol), suitable for mothers who have sore or cracked nipples caused by breastfeeding.
 A dual-function cream, this is a plus point for breastfeeding mothers.
 Currently expecting my second child, I tried the cream and it helped to moisturize the dry areas and eased the soreness.

 Letting your baby skin breathe